tendermint/tendermint/docs/spec/blockchain/state.md

 }
 ```

-When hashing the Validator struct, the pubkey is not hashed,
+When hashing the Validator struct, the address is not included,
-because the address is already the hash of the pubkey.
+because it is redundant with the pubkey.

 The `state.Validators`, `state.LastValidators`, and `state.NextValidators`, must always by sorted by validator address,
 so that there is a canonical order for computing the SimpleMerkleRoot.